2009 Philadelphia Phillies season: September

 The Phillies continued to Atlanta, where they took two of three from the Braves, with Kendrick's second win and Lidge's 30th save in the first game of the series.
 Martínez was outdueled by Javier Vázquez in the second game of the series, but the Phillies avoided a loss by defeating the Braves, 4–2, on September 20.
 A doubleheader followed against the Marlins; the Phillies won game one, while the Marlins won game two.
 In the rubber game, Lidge blew his 11th save after a rain delay to give the Marlins a series victory, keeping the team's number to clinch the division at five.
 The Phillies and the Brewers split the next series at two games each, with Philadelphia winning the first and last game of the series.
 The Phillies returned to Citizens Bank Park for their final homestand to close out the season, opening with a fifth consecutive loss to the Astros.
 However, the Phillies broke the streak with a 7–4 win on September 29, thanks to a Feliz grand slam.
 The following night, the Phillies clinched their third consecutive division title with a 10–3 win over Houston, guaranteeing a split in the series and a playoff berth, and tying the franchise record for consecutive division titles set by Danny Ozark's teams from 1976 to 1978.
 After the clinching game, the Phillies rested most of their regular starters, six of whom had started over 150 games during the season; they lost four straight games while the regulars regained their strength, but won the final game of the season in extra innings as Paul Hoover hit a walk-off single in the bottom of the 10th inning.
-The Phillies finished with a record of 93–69, one game better than their record in the previous season.
+The Phillies finished with a record of 93–69, which was their best record since winning 97 games during the 1993 season.